kedro-org/kedro/docs/source/integrations/databricks_development_workflow.md

 ## Develop a project using the hybrid workflow

-### Create a virtual environment and install Kedro and the Databricks CLI
+### Create a virtual environment and install Kedro and dbx

-Create a virtual environment for this tutorial using Conda:
+In your local development environment, create a virtual environment for this tutorial using Conda:

 ```bash
 conda create --name kedro-hybrid-workflow python=3.10